p-rs/SplunkModularInputsPythonFramework/implementations/rest/appServer/static/README.md

-# Splunk REST API Modular Input v1.3.9
+# Splunk REST API Modular Input v1.5

 ## Overview

 This is a Splunk modular input add-on for polling REST APIs.

+## Activation Key

+You require an activation key to use this App.
+Visit http://www.baboonbones.com/#activation to obtain a free,non-expiring key

 ## Features

-* Perform HTTP(s) GET requests to REST endpoints and output the responses to Splunk
+* Perform HTTP(s) GET/POST/PUT/HEAD requests to REST endpoints and output the responses to Splunk
 * Multiple authentication mechanisms
 * Add custom HTTP(s) Header properties
 * Add custom URL arguments